Katanin: Function in neurons

 Katanin is known to be abundant in the nervous system and even modest levels of it can cause significant microtubule depletion.
 But microtubules need to be severed throughout other compartments of the neuron so that sufficient numbers of microtubules can undergo rapid transport.

 In the nervous system, the ratio of the two subunits is dramatically different from other organs of the body.
 So it is important to be able to regulate the ratio to control microtubule severing.
 The monomer p80 is found in all the compartments of the neuron, which means its function cannot be solely to target katanin.
 The p80 katanin has multiple domains with different functions.
 One domain targets the centrosome, another augments microtubule severing by the p60 katanin, and the last suppresses microtubule severing.
 The abundance of katanin in the neurons show they can move along the axon.
 There is breakage of microtubules at the axonal branch points and in the growth cones of the neurons.
 The distribution of katanin in the neuron helps understand the phenomenon for regulating microtubule length and number, as well as releasing the microtubules from the centrosome.

 Katanin is believed to be regulated by the phosphorylation of other proteins.
-Microtubules break into fibroblasts after slight bending.
-But, when katanin is present, the bending can lead to breakage because it enhances the access of katanin to the lattice.
+Bending enhances the access of katanin to the lattice, facilitating severing.